-Given the current uncertainty and disruption in the market, due to among other things, the war in Ukraine, we are no longer providing guidance on our results of operations for 2023.
+Given the current uncertainty and disruption in the market, due to, among other things, the war in Ukraine, we are no longer providing guidance on our results of operations for 2023.
 Please see Forward Looking Statements at the beginning of this Quarterly Report on Form 10-Q.

-Our Order Book in the LEU segment extends to 2029.
-As of March 31, 2023 and December 31, 2022, our Order Book was approximately \$1.0 billion.
-The Order Book is the estimated aggregate dollar amount of revenue for future SWU and uranium deliveries, and includes approximately \$0.3 billion of deferred revenue and advances from customers as of March 31, 2023, whereby customers have made advance payments to be applied against future deliveries.
+Our Order Book in the LEU segment extends to 2030.
+As of September 30, 2023 and December 31, 2022, our Order Book was approximately \$1.0 billion.
+The Order Book is the estimated aggregate dollar amount of revenue for future SWU and uranium deliveries, and includes approximately \$0.3 billion of deferred revenue and advances from customers as of September 30, 2023, whereby customers have made advance payments to be applied against future deliveries.
 No orders in our Order Book are considered at risk related to customer operations.
-However, these medium and long-term contracts are subject to significant risks and uncertainties, including existing import laws and restrictions such as the RSA, which limits imports of Russian uranium products into the United States and applies to our sales using material procured under the TENEX Supply Contract, as well as the potential for additional sanctions and other restrictions in response to the evolving situation regarding the war in Ukraine.
+However, these medium and long-term contracts are subject to significant risks and uncertainties, including existing import laws and restrictions such as the RSA, which limits imports of Russian uranium products into the United States and applies to our sales using material procured under the TENEX Supply Contract, as well as the potential for additional sanctions and other restrictions affecting the Company or its suppliers, in response to the evolving situation regarding the war in Ukraine.